-Where:

-TotFLOPs = The total number of TeraFLOPs used per CFD solve run.

-MFPPC = Peak double precision floating point operations per cycle per core of the processing unit (excluding AVX if declared under Paragraph 2.5(d) or using natural precision operations under Paragraph 2.5(e) if the core is not double precision capable).
+Where :

-CCF = Peak processing unit clock frequency in GigaHertz achieved during the CFD solver run.
-This will be the peak frequency theoretically achievable during the run based on one of the following:
+- AUh = The total number of Unit hours allocated to a CFD job.
+An Allocation Unit hour represents the use of a unit of resource allocation for one hour (and 1 x MAUh = 1,000,000 x AUh).
+For CPUs an Allocation Unit hour is equivalent to a core-hour. - CCF = Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
+This will be the peak frequency theoretically achievable during the run based on one of the following :

-a) The standard clock frequency value from the processing unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run).

-b) The maximum "turbo", "HPC" or other enhanced mode frequency value.

-c) The maximum overclocked frequency value.

-NCU = Number of processing unit cores used for the run.

-NSS = Number of solver wall clock seconds elapsed during the run.
-The message passing time during calculation must be included.
+- a) The standard clock frequency value from the Processing Unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). - b) The maximum "turbo", "HPC" or other enhanced mode frequency value. - c) The maximum overclocked frequency value. - NCU = Number of Processing Unit cores allocated for the run. - NSS = Number of solver wall clock seconds elapsed during the run.
+NB Message passing time during calculation must be included.